Malcolm Gladwell: Blink

 After The Tipping Point, Gladwell published Blink in 2005.
-The book explains how the human unconscious interprets events or cues as well as how past experiences can lead people to make informed decisions very rapidly.
+The book attempts to explain how the human unconscious interprets events or cues as well as how past experiences can lead people to make informed decisions very rapidly.
 Gladwell uses examples like the Getty kouros and psychologist John Gottman's research on the likelihood of divorce in married couples.
 Gladwell's hair was the inspiration for Blink.
 He stated that once he allowed his hair to get longer, he started to get speeding tickets all the time, an oddity considering that he had never gotten one before and that he started getting pulled out of airport security lines for special attention.
 In a particular incident, he was apprehended by three police officers while walking in downtown Manhattan because his curly hair matched the profile of a rapist, despite the fact the suspect looked nothing like him otherwise.

 Gladwell's The Tipping Point (2000) and Blink (2005) were international bestsellers.
 The Tipping Point sold more than two million copies in the United States.
 Blink sold equally well.
 As of November 2008, the two books had sold a combined 4.5 million copies.